What Is a Mother?

 Every human's first experience of love, safety, and identity is shaped by their mother.
 Psychologists like John Bowlby and Mary Ainsworth developed Attachment Theory, showing how a child's bond with the mother forms the foundation of all future relationships.

-When a mother picks up her crying child, the child learns: I am seen.
+- When she picks up her crying child, the child learns: I am seen.
 I matter.
 I am safe.

-When she comforts, listens, and holds space, she teaches emotional regulation — long before the child learns language.
+- When she comforts, listens, and holds space, she teaches emotional regulation.

 3. The Archetype of Mother Across Cultures